 Hi!
 My name is Jaeman Kim, and I am a junior at the University of Arizona studying Physiology and Medical Sciences.
 I joined Dr. Kuhns’ lab in the Immunobiology Department in May 2022 through the Undergraduate Biology Research Program where I am currently working on an assay that helps identify T-cells via their interactions with peptide-specific major histocompatibility complexes (pMHCs) with the hopes of being able to provide a more effective way of identifying T-cells than the widely used tetramer assay.
 Outside of research, I am also involved in the Pre-Health Asian Pacific American Medical Student Association as its Treasurer, and our club provides pre-health opportunities for undergraduates as well as advocating for Asian cultural awareness.
 During my free time, I enjoy spending time with friends, playing games, and singing my lungs out in the car.

-My name is Tissiana Vallecillo.
-I am a senior at the University of Arizona studying Molecular and Cellular Biology (MCB), Pharmaceutical Sciences, Spanish and...
+My name is Ashwin Siby and I’m a junior at the University of Arizona majoring in Molecular and Cellular Biology with a minor in...